CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### DIM_SNAPSHOTS
 A Dimension table to filter measures according to a period.
 * Column YEAR, YEAR_MONTH, YEAR_QUARTER, YEAR_WEEK are set only for the most recent snapshot of this period for this application; they are provided to filter snapshots for a specific period
 * These columns make sense when applications are periodically analyzed.
-For instance, if each application is analyzed once a year, thenÂ  we can use the column YEAR as a filter; if some applications are not analyzed every week; then the YEAR_WEEK filter must be used carefully.
+For instance, if each application is analyzed once a year, then we can use the column YEAR as a filter; if some applications are not analyzed every week; then the YEAR_WEEK filter must be used carefully.
 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+------------